-- 9.4.1 Dean's List: A student of any program in the faculty could be admitted to the Dean's list each semester if the student achieves a GPA equal to or more than 3.70. - 9.4.2 Faculty Awards: This prestigious award goes to students that excel in both academic and extra-curricular activities
+Dean's List: A student of any program in the faculty could be admitted to the Dean's list each semester if the student achieves a Semester GPA equal to 3.7 or more.

+Faculty Awards: This prestigious award goes to students that excel in both academic and extra-curricular activities.